Robustness to Transformations Across Categories: Is Robustness To Transformations Driven by Invariant Neural Representations?: Introduction

 \section{Introduction}

-A widely-known strategy to gain robustness to image and object transformations in Deep Convolutional Neural Networks (DCNNs) is to include the transformation in the training set~\cite{wang2017effectiveness,schmidt2018adversarially,NIPS2018_7982,geirhos2018imagenet}.
-Geirhos~\etal\cite{NIPS2018_7982} recently demonstrated that this strategy is not only successful in achieving robustness to local transformations, such as blur and noise, but also outperforms human-level recognition accuracy in transformed images.
-In a subsequent paper, Geirhos~\etal\cite{geirhos2018imagenet} show that including some transformations in the training set that emphasize the shape of the object rather than the texture leads to robustness to transformations beyond the ones seen during training.
+A widely-known strategy to gain robustness to image and object transformations in Deep Convolutional Neural Networks (DCNNs) is to include the transformation in the training set~(\cite{wang2017effectiveness}, \cite{schmidt2018adversarially}, \cite{NIPS2018_7982}, \cite{geirhos2018imagenet}). \cite{NIPS2018_7982} recently demonstrated that this strategy is successful in achieving robustness to local transformations, such as blur and noise, and also outperforms human-level recognition accuracy in transformed images.
+In a subsequent paper, \cite{geirhos2018imagenet} show that including some transformations in the training set that emphasize the shape of the object rather than the texture leads to robustness to transformations beyond the ones seen during training.

 Despite these recent results demonstrating effective ways of achieving robustness to transformations, the field still lacks a good understanding of the underlying neural mechanisms that enable such robustness.
-Decades of research at the intersection of Neuroscience and Computer Vision has led to the hypothesis that neural networks may develop invariant neural representations to achieve robustness to transformations~\cite{riesenhuber1998just,quiroga2005invariant,goodfellow2009measuring,achille2018emergence,poggio2016visual},~\ie the internal representations may remain mostly unaltered when the image is transformed~\footnote{Note that we use the term \emph{robustness to a transformation}, or simply \emph{robustness}, to denote that DNN classification accuracy does not deteriorate in transformed images.
-Also, we use the term \emph{invariance to a transformation}, or \emph{invariance}, to indicate that the internal neural representation of the DNN is not altered by the transformation. }.
+Decades of research at the intersection of Neuroscience and Computer Vision has led to the hypothesis that neural networks may develop invariant neural representations to achieve robustness to transformations~(\cite{riesenhuber1998just}, \cite{quiroga2005invariant}, \cite{goodfellow2009measuring}, \cite{achille2018emergence}, \cite{poggio2016visual}),~\ie the internal neural representations may remain mostly unaltered when the image is transformed~\footnote{We use the term \emph{robustness to a transformation} (or simply \emph{robustness}) to denote that DCNN classification accuracy does not deteriorate in transformed images, whereas we use the term \emph{invariance to a transformation} (or \emph{invariance}) to indicate that the internal neural representation of the DCNN are not altered by the transformation. }.
 Yet, to what extent this hypothesis holds true is an outstanding question.
-It is possible that DCNNs develop properties different from invariance when including transformations in the training set,~\eg parts of the network may specialize in recognizing either transformed or non-transformed images.
-Answering what representations emerge in the network could reveal new insights that help to develop more robust models.
+It is possible that to achieve robustness, neural representations develop properties different from invariance when transformations are included in the training set,~\eg parts of the network may specialize in recognizing either transformed or non-transformed images.